-3. Consider ergonomic efficiency
+13. Consider ergonomic efficiency

 ‘By grouping items together to create zones – cooking, cleaning, prepping, etc – you will have everything you need close to hand as you move around the kitchen,’ explains Minotticucine London’s head designer Achala Knights.
 ‘By following these principles of ergonomic economy, your whole kitchen will feel well organized and intuitive to use.’

-4. Organize your spices
+14. Organize your spices

 The most logical way to curate a herb and spice collection is alphabetically rather than by the style/shape of packaging.
 If the chaotic look of items bought at different stores upsets your sense of order, do invest in more stylish glass jars – ideally with rubber seals to maintain freshness – and add your own labels.

-5. Label everything
+15. Label everything

 The benefit of a walk-in pantry or larder cupboard is that everything is visible in one glance, and you don’t need to remember which drawer you left the rock salt in.
 The one negative of having bulk order foodstuffs on display is that not everything comes in beautiful eye-catching packaging.

-6. Establish your intended use – and stick to it
+16. Establish your intended use – and stick to it

 Creating a linen closet in the kitchen is the next best thing to an actual laundry room.
-By really paying attention to how everything will fit in, you’ll be able to neatly stow away everything needed to keep your home spick and span.
+By really paying attention to how everything will fit in, you’ll be able to neatly stow away everything needed to keep your home spick-and-span.

-As when organizing a laundry room, mix up the horizontal and vertical dividers to accommodate tall items like mops and ironing boards.
+Mix up the horizontal and vertical dividers to accommodate tall items like mops and ironing boards.
 Include electric outlets if you want to charge a cordless vacuum inside and use hooks to hang dustpan and brushes.

-The truly-organized might like to add a chalkboard on the interior door to keep an inventory of cleaning products and ensure you never run out of laundry detergent or stain remover.
+The truly organized might like to add a chalkboard on the interior door to keep an inventory of cleaning products and ensure you never run out of laundry detergent or stain remover.

-7. Use kitchen doors
+17. Use kitchen doors

 ‘If you don’t have room for a large pantry, utilizing your cabinet doors can go a long way towards keeping essential ingredients organized,’ says kitchen designer Tom Howley.
 ‘Designing them with specific contents in mind can help you make the most of the available space when organizing a kitchen.
 You can add racks for oils, spices, coffee and even everyday ingredients such as pasta and rice.
 Creating shelves at varying heights can keep the items you use every day tidy and easy to locate.’